blongden73/macrame/_posts/2020-06-01-martin-laksman-•-illustrator.md

     \

     **Maybe that perfect understanding of new generations** is what made him enjoyed so much a specific project with Macramé: the illustrations for a novel by Federico Ceniti and Leonardo Bonucci.
 A great story to fight bullying while searching for true values.
+  section5: >-
+    > "Being able to work and meet amazing people"

+    >

+    > \-On Macrame network

+    **Talking about Macramé,** the question now would be, how a football fan who teaches university studies and creates top of the class illustration and design work started collaborating with Macramé?\

+    **The answer is more or less the same one as in all other Macramé collaborators network cases.** He worked with a guy, who worked with a guy.
+They became friends and they recruited him.
+A story we can see repeats itself on most of the talented collaborators we could see here.\

+    \

+    A story of passion for doing awesome work and sharing values.
+That’s the story of this goalkeeper with skilful hands.\

+    That’s the story of Martin Laksman.
 ---